Photo by Robert Hood / Fred Hutch News Service

 “The idea is to combine different types of biomarkers under the theory that they may capture different aspects of disease biology better than a single type of biomarker,” she said.

-“My father was diagnosed at 65 and was cured by his surgery.
-But it took years of younger men being diagnosed with the disease to call attention to the fact that it’s not just a disease of older men and indeed, it is actually the second leading cause of cancer mortality in men.
+“My father was diagnosed [with prostate cancer] at 65 and was cured by his surgery.
+But it took years of younger men being diagnosed with the disease to call attention to the fact that it’s not just a disease of older men.
+Indeed, it is actually the second leading cause of cancer mortality in men.

 It’s been a long road, but we’re making a lot of progress now.
 It’s been phenomenal to watch the development of the field."